 In short, yes it will.
 But only for those websites that acquire links unnaturally.
-These are links that are created with the sole intention of increasing your site’s ranking in Google.
+These are links that are created with the sole intention of increasing your site’s rankings in Google.
 These are links from random directories, websites with no relevance to yours and especially foreign sites with no relevance.

 The websites found to be using unnatural links have been subject to a Google penalty since Penguin was launched in 2012.
 Thus, dropping the websites way down the rankings.
 This has been a game changer for many and has led to a whole new era in link building.

 The Penguin 4.0 update has not changed the way Google evaluates link quality, allowing you the perfect opportunity to refine your link building practices.
 Consider whether the links you are building are relevant and have value for their respective target audience.
-Are the sites you are selecting high-authority sites that will add valuable to your site?
+Are the sites you are selecting high-authority sites that will add value to your site?

-Ultimately Google has and continues to develop their algorithm to understand how humans search online.
+Ultimately, Google has and continues to develop their algorithm to understand how humans search online.
 You need to carry out all your SEO with your target audience in mind.
 Think about what will attract them to your page, keep them there and what would keep them coming back.